-This grass begins growth in the spring about 2 weeks after bluegrass (Poa spp.) species and about 3 weeks earlier than western wheatgrass.
-They make good spring growth, fair summer growth, and good fall growth if moisture is available.
+They green up in the spring about 2 weeks after bluegrass species and about 3 weeks earlier than western wheatgrass.
+They make good spring growth, fair summer growth and good fall growth if moisture is available.

 Streambank wheatgrass is not recommended for forage production.
-Streambank and Snake River wheatgrass have good palatability for livestock and wildlife.
-Livestock and wildlife will graze streambank and Snake River wheatgrass throughout the growing season, until they becomes too coarse toward fall.
+Thickspike and Snake River wheatgrass have good palatability for livestock and wildlife (see USES).
+Livestock and wildlife will graze thickspike and Snake River wheatgrass throughout the growing season until they becomes too coarse toward fall.
 Established stands can withstand heavy grazing.